UVADS/DS-2003/index.md

      Final Project (25%): The final project will also be group-based.
 The end product will be a Shiny interactive app which displays data and graphs.

+These percents are meant as a reference and are subject to change- in reality they are done in a points based manner for the grading.
+If we don't get through all the assignments, I am not going to re-weigh each assignment to preserve these ratios exactly.

+<br/><br/>
 ## Grading

 Courses carrying a Data Science subject area use the following grading system: A, A-; B+, B, B-; C+, C, C-; D+, D, D-; F. The symbol W is used when a student officially drops a course before its completion or if the student withdraws from an academic program of the University.